aseveritt/scBAMpler/README.md

 First, prepare your peak file.
 This can be done using any method you prefer—the only strict requirement is that the file be in **BED6 format**.
 If you would like to use the peak standardization code from the manuscript, we provide it here.

-These are R scripts and need their own environment, `scBAMpler_R_env`, which is separate from `scBAMpler_env` and entirely optional.
-The same environment is used by the [appendix](#appendix-building-the-h5-from-an-archr-project), so by default it also installs ArchR and its prerequisites — roughly 350 packages.
-Pass `--skip-archr` if you only want peak calling.
+These are R scripts and need their own environment `scBAMpler_R_env`.
+The same environment is used by the [appendix](#appendix-building-the-h5-from-an-archr-project), so by default it also installs ArchR and its prerequisites — pass `--skip-archr` if you only want peak calling.

 ```
 $ bash helper_scripts/setup_scBAMpler_R_env.sh